 Due to the more affordable starting prices of condos versus single-family homes in Oakville, condo buyers range from first-time homeowners to the move-down empty-nester market as well as investors.

 "First-time homeowners like the price and the ability to enter the Oakville housing market; the move-down empty nesters are looking to move out of their large family home and into something smaller with less maintenance and lots of amenities; and investors are coming in two forms: those looking to acquire additional revenue-earning properties and local baby boomers who are investing ahead for their children," says Paul Golini Jr., executive vice-president of Empire Communities and Chair of BILD (Building Industry and Land Development Association).

 Condo buyers are also residents with a desire to live close to amenities such as easy access to highways (QEW, 403 and 407), and public transportation (GO Transit, VIA Rail, & Oakville Transit).
 For families, Oakville public and private schools rank among the top in Canada.
 Neighbourhoods range from suburban with pastoral walking trails and playing fields, to shopping areas such as Old Oakville, Bronte and Kerr Village with their international restaurants, unique boutiques and welcoming cafes.
-The condo market

 The condo market in Oakville is extremely varied.
 It ranges from 1950s low-rise one-bedrooms starting at $150,000 to multi-million dollar palaces in the sky.
 And because of this large array of inventory, the average price of a condo in Oakville has been driven down.